Papers

 Published 23 Jul 2024 in cs.CV

 Abstract: Few-Shot Segmentation (FSS) aims to segment novel classes using only a few annotated images.
-Despite considerable process under pixel-wise support annotation, current FSS methods still face three issues: the inflexibility of backbone upgrade without re-training, the inability to uniformly handle various types of annotations (e.g., scribble, bounding box, mask and text), and the difficulty in accommodating different annotation quantity.
-To address these issues simultaneously, we propose DiffUp, a novel FSS method that conceptualizes the FSS task as a conditional generative problem using a diffusion process.
+Despite considerable progress under pixel-wise support annotation, current FSS methods still face three issues: the inflexibility of backbone upgrade without re-training, the inability to uniformly handle various types of annotations (e.g., scribble, bounding box, mask, and text), and the difficulty in accommodating different annotation quantity.
+To address these issues simultaneously, we propose DiffUp, a novel framework that conceptualizes the FSS task as a conditional generative problem using a diffusion process.
 For the first issue, we introduce a backbone-agnostic feature transformation module that converts different segmentation cues into unified coarse priors, facilitating seamless backbone upgrade without re-training.
-For the second issue, due to the varying granularity of transformed priors from diverse annotation types, we conceptualize these multi-granular transformed priors as analogous to noisy intermediates at different steps of a diffusion model.
+For the second issue, due to the varying granularity of transformed priors from diverse annotation types (scribble, bounding box, mask, and text), we conceptualize these multi-granular transformed priors as analogous to noisy intermediates at different steps of a diffusion model.
 This is implemented via a self-conditioned modulation block coupled with a dual-level quality modulation branch.
-For the third issue, we incorporates an uncertainty-aware information fusion module that harmonizing the variability across zero-shot, one-shot and many-shot scenarios.
+For the third issue, we incorporate an uncertainty-aware information fusion module to harmonize the variability across zero-shot, one-shot, and many-shot scenarios.
 Evaluated through rigorous benchmarks, DiffUp significantly outperforms existing FSS models in terms of flexibility and accuracy.

 Summary